 - LASIK and Presbyopia

-- LASIK After Other Eye Procedures, Including Laser Eye Surgery and Cataract Surgery
+- LASIK After Other Eye Procedures, Including Laser Eye Surgery, Cataract Surgery and Corneal Transplant

 - Laser Eye Surgery and Pregnancy

 - LASIK Risks and Complications

 - Which Laser Eye Surgery Is Best for Me?

 A: Laser vision correction is not appropriate for all refractive errors, and doctors differ in what they consider the maximum amount of myopia, or nearsightedness, that should be treated.